InceptionTime: Finding AlexNet for Time Series Classification: Architectural Hyperparameter study

 One example of interest that we noticed was a significant decrease in \ourmethod{}'s accuracy when removing the residual component for the ShapeletSim dataset.
 This is a synthetic dataset, designed specifically for shapelets discovery algorithms, with shapelets (discriminative subsequences) of different lengths~\citep{hills2014classification}.
 Further investigations on this dataset indicated that \ourmethod{} without the residual connections suffered from a severe overfitting.

 While not the case here, some research has observed benefits of skip, dense or residual connections~\citep{huang2017densely}.
-Given this, and the small amount of labeled data available in TSC compared to computer vision problems, we believe that in each case should be independently study whether to include residual connections.
-Finally, we should note that the residual connection has a minimal impact on the network's complexity~\citep{szegedy2017inception}.
+Given this, and the small amount of labeled data available in TSC compared to computer vision problems, we believe that each case should be independently studied whether to include residual connections. \revisionn{The latter observation suggests that a large scale general purpose labeled dataset similar to ImageNet~\citep{russakovsky2015imagenet} is needed for TSC.} Finally, we should note that the residual connection has a minimal impact on the network's complexity~\citep{szegedy2017inception}.